 Too often we see footage of officers employing deadly force against unarmed or fleeing people who do not appear to pose an imminent threat to the life of the officer or others.
 The PEACE Act also requires consideration of the actions of the individual and officer leading up to a use of force encounter, to better address these heart wrenching killings.
 Under the PEACE Act, states that receive federal funding from the Edward Byrne Memorial Justice Assistance Grant Program must enact a state use of force law consistent with the standards outlined in this legislation.

 Protecting the public and maintaining officer safety are not at odds with one another.
 Police departments that have put more restrictive use of force policies in place have seen a decrease of people killed without risking officer safety and only serving to gain in public trust.
 In 2011, the Seattle Police Department, under a consent decree with the Department of Justice, restricted their department policy on use of force given recommendations emphasizing de-escalation.
 A 2017 Seattle Police Monitor report found that following implementation, police use of force decreased, as did crime, without an increase in officer injury.

 It is past time that the law requires officers to reserve force as a last resort rather than a first response.
 I urge you to cosponsor HR 4359 and call on House leadership to advance the PEACE Act, which could help save lives.

 Find your representative in Congress:

-The Policy Initiatives Institute is a nonpartisan student-led organization focused on educating and improving the lives of the public.
+The Policy Initiatives Institute is a nonpartisan student-led organization promoting public policy studies among youth.

 Make An Impact